Heavy-Traffic Insensitive Bounds for Weighted Proportionally Fair Bandwidth Sharing Policies

 If the phase-type distribution only has one phase, i.e., it is an exponential distribution, then this inner product is reduced to the inner product defined in \eqref{eq-inner-exp} for exponential file size distributions.
 For exponential file size distributions, properties \ref{property-P1} and \ref{property-P2} of the inner product are what the proofs need.
 For phase-type file size distributions, we will identify two properties of the inner product in Section~\ref{subsec-inner}.
 These two properties, indexed as \ref{cond-C1} and \ref{cond-C2}, play an analogous role as \ref{property-P1} and \ref{property-P2} in the proofs.

 We remark that the Lyapunov function $\|\bm{n}\|^2$ under this norm, where $\bm{n}$ is a flow count vector, is equivalent to the Lyapunov function in \cite{PagTanFer_12} with a parameter there (denoted by $K$ there) chosen to be $1$.
 But this particular choice of the parameter is not allowed in \cite{PagTanFer_12}.
-To study weighted delay in switches, \cite{LuMagSqu_17} also considers a weighted norm, where the matrix that defines it is a diagonal matrix.
+To study weighted delay in switches, \cite{LuMagSqu_17} also considers a weighted norm defined by a diagonal matrix.

-\subsection{Results}
+\subsection{Results.}

 The following two theorems, Theorems~\ref{THM-SSC} and \ref{THM-BOUNDS}, generalize the results in Theorems~\ref{THM-SSC-EXP} and \ref{THM-BOUNDS-EXP}, respectively.
 The proofs are given in Sections~\ref{subsec-ssc} and \ref{subsec-bounds}, respectively.